 Plan for the unexpected.
 Having a backup battery or generator can be crucial if a strong rain storm comes complete with a power outage.
 And eventually, your sump pump may give out without the help of a power outage.
 To avoid the stress of trying to buy and install a new sump pump while the water seeps closer and closer to your basement, have a backup sump pump handy — and be sure to test it regularly, too.

 Call a professional.
 You’ve checked the power cords, discharge pipe, inlet screen and every other piece of the pump, but still can’t figure out what’s wrong.
 It’s time to call a professional!
 Risking your basement and everything else in it isn’t worth maintaining your pride as a handyman or woman — get it fixed and fast!

-Your American Family Insurance agent can help you plan for the unexpected with sump pump and homeowners coverage, too.
-Get in touch with them and make sure you’ve got all the coverage, and peace of mind, you need.
+Your American Family Insurance agent can help you plan for the unexpected with sump pump failure and water backup coverage, which is designed to mitigate the cost of repairs caused by water leaking into a home due to a backed-up drain or an overflowing sump.
+Get in touch with them and make sure you’ve got all the coverage and peace of mind you need.